Byron/btank/src/md/about_tank.md

 - can only launch packaged programs on OSX, like _/Applications/Nuke8.0v4/Nuke8.0v4.app_, whereas _/Applications/Nuke8.0v4/Nuke8.0v4.app/Nuke8.0v4_ doesn't work (but works on commandline)
 - it takes about 5s until the application even starts to load when launched from the shotgun web gui
+- app launcher application will alter the current process' environment, which makes it somewhat dangerous to use from within an application (i.e. to start RV from within nuke, in a pipeline-conform way)